Big Brother (2020 film): Casting

-More cast were revealed in May 2019, including Arbaaz Khan, Anoop Menon, Vishnu Unnikrishnan, Sarjano Khalid, Chemban Vinod Jose, Siddique, Janardanan, and Tini Tom in pivotal roles.
-Big Brother marks the Malayalam film debut of Bollywood actor Khan.
-He plays Vedandam IPS, an encounter specialist.
-Mohanlal plays Sachithanandan, and Menon and Khalid portrays his younger brothers.
+More cast were revealed in May 2019, including Arbaaz Khan, Anoop Menon, Vishnu Unnikrishnan, Sarjano Khalid, Irshad Ali, Siddique, Janardanan, and Tini Tom in pivotal roles.
+Big Brother marks the Malayalam film debut of Bollywood actor Arbaaz Khan.
+He plays Vedandam IPS, an encounter specialist and the main villain.
+Mohanlal plays Sachithanandan and Anoop Menon and Sarjano Khalid portrays his younger brothers.
 Menon plays doctor Vishnu, according to him, Vishnu is the "nicest character" he has played so far.
 Regina Cassandra and Satna Titus were in talks to play the female lead roles that month.
-The former for the role of Arya Shetty, the daughter of a wealthy businessman and Sachithanandan's romantic interest, and the latter as the pair of Khalid's character.
+The former for the role of Arya Shetty, the daughter of a wealthy businessman and Sachithanandan's romantic interest, and the latter as the pair of Sarjano Khalid's character.
 Titus was confirmed in that month along with another debutante Shilpa Ajayan as the pair of Menon's character.
 Cassandra opted out from the film due to scheduling conflicts.
 She was replaced by newcomer Mirnaa Menon, whose casting took place only few days before filming.
 Gaadha plays one of the three female lead roles in the film, it is her first Malayalam appearance and second film after Nimir.

 Filming

 Principal photography began on 11 July 2019 in Ernakulam.
 Filming was initially scheduled to begin on 20 June 2019 with Mohanlal joining on 1 July after finishing his work in Ittymaani: Made in China.
 The film was mostly shot at Bangalore with a few scenes at Kochi.
 Mohanlal was filming scenes in Kochi in September.
 In October, filming took place near the HMT factory in Bangalore.
 The team were also shooting in Mysore in that month.
 Lalitha Mahal palace was a filming location.
 The film was to be shot at the streets of Mysore but heavy downpour caused delay and filming was restricted to indoor sequences.
 Final schedule of filming resumed in mid-November.
 Final schedule took place in places such as Ernakulam and Coimbatore.
 Mirnaa had 100 days shoot.
 Filming was completed in December 2019, taking longer than expected.
 The budget also hiked to ₹32 crore.
-The stunts were choreographed by Supreme Sundar and Stunt Silva, and the songs were choreographed by Brinda, Dinesh Kumar, and Prasanna Sujit.
+The stunts were choreographed by Supreme Sundar and Stunt Silva, and the songs were choreographed by Brinda, Dinesh, and Prasanna Sujit.